mpv-player/mpv/DOCS/man/en/ao.rst

         device will not go exactly as fast as the system clock.
 It will deviate just a little, and this option helps simulating this.

+    ``latency``
+        Simulated device latency.
+This is additional to EOF.

+    ``broken-eof``
+        Simulate broken audio drivers, which always add the fixed device latency to the reported audio playback position.

 ``pcm``
     Raw PCM/WAVE file writer audio output